Don’t Let Social Media Destroy Your Car Accident Claim

 Social media has become a major part of our daily lives over the last decade.
 With many kids and adults using social outlets like Facebook, Instagram, and Twitter to connect with friends, family, and share stories of their life.
 Unfortunately, these sites can become your worst enemy if you suffer injuries from a car accident.

 Incidentally, most people have the temptation to share their car accident on social media.
 However, this is a terrible idea.
-Posting pictures of your accident, injuries, or even commenting on your condition you risk hurting your case.
+Posting pictures of your accident, your injuries, or even commenting on your condition you risk hurting your case.
 At RHINO Lawyers we want to help you avoid that risk.

-How Social Media Is Used Against You
+How They Use Social Media Against You

 For instance, if you file a personal injury claim, the insurance company or the opposing party will likely research you on social media.
 Here are four ways your social media posts can damage your case: